Assigning Temperatures to Eigenstates: Eigenstate Temperature

-\subsection{Value of the minimum}
+\subsubsection{Value of the minimum}

-To allow for the case of using a microcanonical density matrix in place of the eigenstate density matrix (\ref{sec:microcan}), we consider the distance \eqref{eq:diff_p} with $\rho$ now of the form \eqref{eq:microcan_state} ($\mathcal{N}=1$ gives eigenstate temperature).
+To allow for the case of using a microcanonical DM in place of the eigenstate DM (\ref{sec:Microcanonical_DM}), we consider the distance \eqref{eq:diff_p} with $\rho$ now of the form \eqref{eq:microcan_state} ($\mathcal{N}=1$ gives eigenstate temperature).
 We assume that $||e^{-\beta H}||_p \geq ||\rho||_p e^{-\beta E_j}$, and we separate the final sum into the difference of two sums.

 Now we consider $\rho$ is constructed from states in the middle of the spectrum, hence we take $\beta$ close to zero, and we can approximate $e^{-\beta E_j} \approx 1$,

 If $p=1$, and we assume $\mathcal{N} \ll D$, it is clear from \eqref{eq:d_p_approx} that $d_1 \approx 2$.